nextflow-io/nf-validation/README.md

 ### validateAndConvertSamplesheet

 This function validates and converts a samplesheet to a ready-to-use Nextflow channel.
-The JSON schema used for the samplesheets slightly differs from the JSON schema used for the parameters.
+The JSON schema used for the samplesheets slightly differs from the JSON schema (and supports draft 4-7).
 More information on this can be found in the [samplesheet docs](docs/samplesheetDocs.md).

 #### Usage